EVPP-505/data_objects_import/README.md

 # data_objects_import
 A repository introducing R data frames and data import

-Links for reference:
+## Links for reference:

 [Tibbles in R for Data Science](http://r4ds.had.co.nz/tibbles.html)
 [Tidyverse package](https://www.tidyverse.org)

-Specific packages:
+## Specific packages:

 [readr for data import](http://readr.tidyverse.org)
 [dplyr for wrangling](http://dplyr.tidyverse.org)

+## Data

+There are several examples of data for import in the data/ directory